-In 1973, a small group of Italian-American businessmen from St. Louis traveled to Milwaukee to play in a golf tournament benefitting Boys Town of Italy.
-They returned home so impressed, they decided to put on their own charity golf tournament here in St. Louis, and the Italian Open Golf Tournament for Children’s Charities was born.
-In parts of the last five decades, it has become one of St. Louis’ premier charity golf tournaments.
+In 1973, a small group of Italian-American businessmen from St. Louis traveled to Milwaukee to take part in a golf tournament benefitting Boys Town of Italy.
+They returned home so impressed, they decided to put on their own charity golf tournament here in St. Louis, and the St. Louis Italian Golf Tournament for Children’s Charities was born.
+Over the past several decades it has now become one of St. Louis’ premier charity golf tournaments.